ironhack-labs/lab-react-ironnutrition/README.md

 ### Iteration 6 | Bonus | Allow the user to remove an ingredient

-On the "*Today's food*", add a trash icon to let users removing one of their item.
+On the "*Today's food*", add a trash icon to let users removing one of their items.

 ## Solution

 You will find the solution here: https://github.com/mc100s/training-labs-react/blob/master/src/lab-react-data-binding/solution.js

+You can replace the content of your `src/index.js` by the [solution](https://github.com/mc100s/training-labs-react/blob/master/src/lab-react-data-binding/solution.js ).